Welcome to the Bhushan J. Toley Laboratory for Microfluidic Bioengineering!

 The primary goals of our lab are to a) conduct research at the interface of engineering and biology, b) train engineers and scientists to tackle multidisciplinary problems, and c) have fun along the process!!

 The overarching theme of the research conducted in our lab is the development of new and enabling technologies for biomedical research and medical diagnostics.
 We give particular emphasis to development of simple and low-cost technology that can be used at or delivered to low-resource settings e.g. rural areas and lightly-equipped clinical or research laboratories.
-We are currently interested in the two broad areas mentioned below, but are always open to collaborating on other exciting bioengineering problems.
+We are currently interested in the two broad areas mentioned below, but are always open to collaborating on other exciting bioengineering or fundamental science problems.

 1. Point-of-care medical diagnostics